Visiting Korea in March | Weather, Best Spring Festivals + What to Pack [2024]

 All the pink at Gwangyang Maehwa Village.

-The Gwangyang Maehwa Plum Blossom festival is definitely the place to check out these gorgeous blooms.
+The Gwangyang Maehwa Plum Blossom Festival is definitely the place to check out these gorgeous blooms.
 There’s 200,000 square metres of plum trees near the Seomjin River, in an area known as Maehwa Village (매화마을) in Gwangyang.
 Be sure to try maesil (plum) ice cream and alcohol.

 * Plum blossoms are uniformly round on each petal, while cherry blossoms have a small split on the end of each petal.